 Being able to clearly get your point across even if you aren’t in the same room with your audience or colleagues is very important.
 Having a video recording to illustrate it — is priceless.
 Learning how to screen record on Mac is, without a doubt, a useful skill, and you can master it in no time with Mac’s built-in Screenshot and QuickTime Player or a more advanced OBS Studio screen recording setup.

 If you’d like an effective tool that lets you both record and edit your videos from the same app on Mac, opt for Capto or CleanShot X (if you also like creating GIFs).
-For remote collaborations with your team members consider async screen sharing with Tape — it will save you time on meetings and lengthy explanations.
 And, finally, for advance editing and pro quality image adjustments arm yourself with CamerBag Pro to present your ideas with style.

 How to record screen and audio at the same time on Mac